 Ah, the trusty but understated LACK coffee table.
 At just $50 a pop, you can imagine why it’s so pervasive in homes.
-Instantly recognizable, it’s not hard to imagine why clients who want furniture that lasts may opt for more upscale choices.
+However, its instantly recognizability means trendy clients who want furniture that lasts may opt for more upscale choices.
 But there’s actually a far cheaper way to make this stylish.
 Enter: mid-century tapered legs!

 Kirsten of Triple Max Tons chose to pair her white table surface with a set of wooden legs with metallic feet.
 If your client hasn’t already put the table together, you’ll save some disassembly time!
 Take each leg and screw them into the pre-drilled holes under the table top.
 Ta-da!
 You’re done!
 You’d be surprised at just how far a new pair of legs can carry your project!

 This isn’t necessarily a hack, but it sure is a fantastic way to create some extra storage.
 Despite the project’s name stating that it’s for nursery clothes, this DIY is versatile.
 The items you’ll need are the LACK wall shelf and a FINTORP Rail.

 Of course, you should measure out the space and go view the selection of rails and shelf sizes before purchase.
 If you intend on setting it up in the closet, you need to make sure it’s going to fit lengthwise and widthwise when clothes are hanging off it!

 Before installing the wall shelf, screw in the rail to the bottom.
 Now your client can store items for display at the top, but she can also hang clothes and other organizers off the rail!